Utah truly is home to some of the best destinations in the United States. This is a guide on how to spend one day in Bryce Canyon National Park.

 Valhalla Pizzeria and Coffee Shop

-Also located at the Lodge, this casual cafe offers pizzas, salads, pastries, and coffee for the lunch and dinner hours.
+Also located at the Lodge, this casual cafe offers pizzas, salads, pastries, and coffee for lunch and dinner hours.
 You can build your own pizza from a variety of toppings or order one of their specials.

 Bryce Canyon General Store